 I’m a mom about solutions.
-My husband used to tell me he wanted me to come to him with a problem and potential solutions, otherwise it was just venting, or in man-language, whining.
+I had an old boss who used to tell me to come to him with a problem and potential solutions, otherwise, it was just venting, or in man-language, whining.
 Having children, I see what he means now.
 Oddly enough, just on Friday morning, before the migraine took over the next two days of my life, I picked up a new pair of Skechers for my oldest daughter.
 We had been standing at the bus stop where I noticed her current shoes had a hole forming above her toes.
 She wears these shoes just about every day.
 They fit great.
 They are just worn.
 She also told me she didn’t need new shoes but would in a few months.
 But because I saw holes forming, I bought her new shoes.
 She was in school when I bought them, so she didn’t try them on in the store.
 But I bought the same brand, same style, same size.
 I even wondered if I should go up a size.
 But I didn’t because the ones she wears every day fit great, they are just worn from everyday use….and constant skateboarding.

 You get the idea.
 Right?